LorenzoM1997/AlphaZero/README.md

 5. load the Monte Carlo tree
 6. be game-agnostic, so it gets the information from a generic Game object

+## Memory

+The episodes are saved with pickle, to open it you need to install it and import it

+    pip import pickle

+The episodes for a game are saved in a file, which filename is the game name.
+You can know the exact name by looking at the variable name of the class Game() in Games.py.
+You can extract the data with:

+    data = pickle.load(open(filename, "rb"))

+The file contains a list of lists.
+Each entry in the list is therefore a list with 3 elements
+1. A representation of the board
+2. The action performed
+3. The reward associated to the game for that particular player.

 ## Game implementation
 There are currently two games available
 1. TicTacToe()